 Our Grantmaking

-• By the spring of 2022, our resilience grants total more than $16 million poured back into local nonprofits working to help our community to heal.
+- Our resilience grants total more than $19 million poured back into local nonprofits working to help our community to heal.

 Beyond Grantmaking

-• Quarterly Coffee with CFSC: We strive to learn about, with, and for our community.
-We host quarterly gatherings to bring community leaders and nonprofit organizations together to share knowledge, learn about our grant making programs, and explore ways to work collaboratively.
+- Coffee with Community: We strive to learn about, with, and for our community.
+We host gatherings to bring community leaders together to share knowledge, learn about our grantmaking programs, and explore ways to work collaboratively.